Are your kids and dog safe...

-Although most dogs are amazing at dealing with all the crazy stuff a family can throw their way, they still may need your help.
+Although lots of dogs are amazing at dealing with the crazy stuff a family can throw their way - they still may need your help.
 Kids can sometimes be scary to dogs because… they’re KIDS!
-By nature, they’re just more unpredictable, more uncoordinated and way more likely to get in a dog’s face than most adults.
-So, to keep them safe, it's YOUR job to watch and listen.
-Dogs use their eyes, ears, mouth, tail and whole bodies to show you how they’re feeling.
+By nature, they’re just more unpredictable, uncoordinated, and way more likely to get in a dog’s face than most adults.
+So, to keep everyone SAFE, it's OUR (as parents) to watch and listen closely.

 Now that you know the signs, watch your dog carefully.
 The goal is to ensure that your dog ALWAYS feels safe around your kids, but at the first sign that they’re not — give your dog a break!

 If your child is doing something that is stressing your dog, be sure to move them, far enough away, so that your pup can relax again.
 After all, if no one is there to protect your dog, they’re left with no choice but to protect themselves — and no one wants that!